-My research in these areas also contributes to my teaching, which, from introductory literature courses to advanced graduate seminars, emphasizes formalist and historicist criticism.
-Likewise, I am committed to teaching neglected texts alongside canonical works, and to highlighting the value of academic writing as a vehicle for intellectual engagement and expression.
+My research in these areas also contributes to my teaching, which, from introductory literature courses to advanced graduate seminars, emphasizes neglected texts alongside canonical works.
+I am also deeply invested in graduate education, and in highlighting the value of academic writing as a vehicle for intellectual engagement and expression.

 Idaho Humanities Council Research Fellowship, Spring 2016.

 Harvard University Certificate of Teaching Excellence (six-time recipient).

 Harry Ransom Center Research Fellowship, University of Texas at Austin, Summer 2011.
 Awarded through the Erle Stanley Gardner Endowment for Mystery Studies.